mytechnotalent/Python-For-Kids/README.md

 -> Click [HERE](https://github.com/mytechnotalent/MicroPython-micro-bit_Create_Python_Module_V1) to read the tutorial on GitHub.

+## MicroPython micro:bit - Talking IoT Trivia
+This is a FUN talking IoT Talking Trivia game for the BBC micro:bit V2 using the bitio module to interface with a real RESTful Open-Source Trivia API over the internet.

+-> Click [HERE](https://github.com/mytechnotalent/MicroPython-micro-bit_Talking_IoT_Trivia) to read the tutorial on GitHub.

 ## MicroPython micro:bit - Talking TextaBot
 This is a FUN talking TextaBot for the official BBC micro:bit V2 where you get to build your VERY OWN TALKING TEXTABOT FROM SCRATCH!